7ep/demo/README.md

 #### dependencies:
     Java 8.
+    Postgresql

 It *has* to be Java 8.
 Don't use Java 10, it will error out because Mockito doesn't work with Java 10.

+Configure Postgresql using the steps at CONFIGURE POSTGRESQL in [jenkins_box_guide.txt](https://github.com/7ep/demo/blob/with_database/docs/jenkins_box_guide.txt).
+Succinctly, you want to have a database called "training", and you want access to it.

 #### To build with tests:
 On Linux